 With zero face to face training on the horizon for the foreseeable future, we will all need to work out how we can ‘work out loud’ and share our learning goals, thoughts and reflections with others, to help us make sense of and validate our own learning experiences.

-*Why don’t you try our SWOT Analysis and Personal Learning Network exercise in our Resource Library
+The Personal Development SWOT Analysis and Personal Learning Network exercise are components in our Modern Learner Programme.